 Casual aquarium hobbyists and fish enthusiasts usually refer to different types of fish by their common names.
 Occasionally these names match the official, scientific names of the fish (such as the Bettas or Tetras), but more often the common name bears little resemblance to the scientific name by which the fish is categorized in the scientific literature.
-So, if you want to learn more about a specific species of fish, it's crucial that you know its official Latin name.
-The following list presents a grouping of fish with common names starting with B--this list runs from Ba--to BI.
+If you want to learn more about a specific species of fish, it's crucial that you know its official Latin name.
+The following list presents a grouping of fish with common names starting with B.

 Corydoras metae.
 Also sometimes called the Bandit Catfish, this Cory comes from Columbia and grows to about two inches.
 It is a peaceful, bottom-dwelling aquarium fish that needs to be kept in groups of at least three of its own kind; lone fish will become very shy and usually don't live very long.